Arksine/moonraker/docs/web_api.md

 Parameters:

 - `name`: The name of the camera to add or update.
-This parameter must be provided.
+This parameter must be provided for new entries.
 - `location`: A description of the webcam location, ie: what the webcam is observing.
-The default is "printer".
+The default is `printer` for new entries.
+- `icon`:  The name of the icon to use for the camera.
+The default is `mdiWebcam` for new entries.
+- `enabled`:  A boolean value to indicate if this webcam should be enabled.
+   Default is True for new entries.
 - `service`: The name of the webcam application streaming service.
-The default is "mjpegstreamer".
+The default is "mjpegstreamer" for new entries.
 - `target_fps`:  The target framerate.
-The default is 15
+The default is 15 for new entries.
+- `target_fps_idle`: The target framerate when the printer is idle.
+   The default is 5 for new entries.
 - `stream_url`:  The url for the camera stream request.
 This may be a full url or a url relative to Moonraker's host machine.
 If the url is relative it is assumed that the stream is available over http on port 80.
-This parameter must be provided.
+This parameter must be provided for new entries.
 - `snapshot_url`: The url for the camera snapshot request.
 This may be a full url or a url relative to Moonraker's host machine.
 If the url is relative it is assumed that the snapshot is available over http on port 80.
-This parameter must be provided.
+The default is an empty string for new entries.
 - `flip_horizontal`:  A boolean value indicating whether the stream should be flipped horizontally.
-The default is false.
+The default is false for new entries.
 - `flip_vertical`: A boolean value indicating whether the stream should be flipped vertically.
-The default is false.
+The default is false for new entries.
 - `rotation`: An integer value indicating the amount of clockwise rotation to apply to the stream.
 May be 0, 90, 180, or 270.
-The default is 0.
+The default is 0 for new entries.
+- `aspect_ratio`: The aspect ratio to display for the camera.
+Note that this option is specific to certain services, otherwise it is ignored.
+The default is `4:3` for new entries.
+- `extra_data`:  Additional webcam data set by the front end in the form of a json object.
+This may be used to store any additional webcam options and/or data.
+The default is an empty object for new entries.

 Returns:

-The full configuration for the added webcam:
+The full configuration for the added/updated webcam:

 ```json
 {